German Boys & Girls Open

 The German Boys & Girls Open, formally the German International Amateur Championship – Boys and Girls, is an annual international amateur golf tournament in Germany for boys and girls under the age of 18.

 The tournament, founded in 2004, is organized by the German Golf Association.
 It is a qualifying event for the European team in the Junior Ryder Cup and the Junior Solheim Cup and has been rated up to level "A" in the World Amateur Golf Ranking.

-In 2024, after 19 years, the tournament moved from Golf Club St. Leon-Rot near Heidelberg in Baden-Württemberg to Golf Club Hardenberg near Northeim in Lower Saxony.
+In 2024, after 19 years, the tournament moved from Golf Club St. Leon-Rot near Heidelberg in Baden-Württemberg to Golf Club Hardenberg near Northeim in Lower Saxony, only to move to Bad Saarow in Brandenburg the following year.

 Format

 The tournament is stroke play over 54 holes, 18 holes on each day of the tournament, with no cut.
 The field is limited to 100 boys and 100 girls, of any nationality, who compete concurrently but separately.